25+ Best Ontario Road Trips: Where to Hit the Road & When

 View of Sherman Falls from the Bruce Trail in Ancaster

 The Hammer has come a long way in the past decade.
 While its industrial roots still hold strong, the city has plenty to offer visitors.
 As the waterfall capital of the world, you won’t want to miss exploring some of the best waterfalls in Hamilton.
-If you’re itching for some beautiful viewpoints, you can’t miss a visit to the ever famous Dundas Peak.
-You don’t think of Hamilton as full of natural wonders but your mindset will quickly be changed after a few hikes in the city!
-There’s are the best hikes in Hamilton in case you’re looking to hit the trails.
+If you’re itching for some beautiful viewpoints, you can’t miss a visit to the ever-famous Dundas Peak.
+You don’t think of Hamilton as full of natural wonders but your mindset will quickly be changed after tackling some of the best hikes in Hamilton!

-That’s not all Hamilton is known for though.
-The city has a fascinating history with a strong industrial heritage.
+As I mentioned, the city has a fascinating history with a strong industrial heritage.
 Pay a visit to Dundurn Castle for a glimpse of life back in the 1800s or head to the Steam and Technology Museum.
 Located in the original Hamilton Waterworks building, you’ll find the oldest surviving Canadian-built stationary steam engines.
-If the weather isn’t on your side, you can’t go wrong with either of these indoor attractions in Hamilton!
+If the weather isn’t on your side, you can’t go wrong with any of these top indoor attractions in Hamilton!

 If you’re a fan of things that go bump in the night, then you’ll love exploring Hamilton.
 As one of the older cities in what is now Canada, there are plenty of ghastly tales!
 From the horrific experiments of an insane asylum to the mass graves from the cholera pandemic, ghost chasers won’t want to miss these haunted spots in Hamilton.

 I can’t forget to mention Hamilton’s thriving arts scene.
 Hamilton’s Supercrawl Festival continues to grow and grow each year and now includes year-round performances from local artists.
-The city also has a fantastic culinary and craft beer scene that’ll please even the strongest of critics.
+The city also has a fantastic restaurant repertoire that’ll please even the strongest of critics.
+Take a look at the top restaurants in Hamilton and you’ll see what I mean.
 It’s easy to make a full day of it while exploring ‘Steeltown’!

 Kitchener's Victoria Park in Autumn :: I've Been Bit!
 Travel Blog